 - Choose Apply immediately.

-Note: After the modification is complete, the DB instance automatically reboots.
+Note: When the modification completes, the DB instance automatically reboots.

 - In the navigation pane, choose Databases.